Growth Metrics

 Electromed (ELMD) Non-Current Debt (2016 - 2017)

-Electromed (ELMD) has disclosed Non-Current Debt for 7 consecutive years, with $1.1 million as the latest value for Q3 2017.
+Electromed has reported Non-Current Debt over the past 7 years, most recently at $1.1 million for Q3 2017.

 • Quarterly Non-Current Debt fell 4.49% to $1.1 million in Q3 2017 from the year-ago period, while the trailing twelve-month figure was $1.1 million through Sep 2017, down 4.49% year-over-year, with the annual reading at $1.1 million for FY2017, 4.3% down from the prior year.